 As of this writing—August, 2019—Ram Dass lives in Maui, Hawaii.
 He is 88 years old, living with the physical results of a stroke—but otherwise, very much with us.

 Becoming Nobody features many Ram Dasses.
 We hear and see him speaking to large groups of people at various venues, at various times, around the United States—if not the world.
-And we are with him in Maui, in dialog with Jamie Catto, the film’s director.
+And, we are with him in Maui, in dialog with director Jamie Catto.

 The film provides a sequence of teachings that form the fundamental messages Ram Dass has shared with our world.
 For those of us already familiar with his teachings, Becoming Nobody is a review of his life’s teachings, and a thoroughly engaging delight.
 It is awe-inspiring to see our teacher in his later years, in his wheelchair, and thoroughly present.

-For those not familiar with Ram Dass’s teachings, he has found words and expressions about spirit, or Eastern philosophy, or Indian religions that succinctly translate this wisdom for us English speaking folks.
+For those not familiar with Ram Dass’s teachings, he has found words and expressions about spirit, or Eastern philosophy, or Indian religions that succinctly translate this wisdom for us Western folks.
 That is, you are in for a treat, a discovery—and a lot of contemplation.

-Becoming Nobody opens September 6, in New York, Los Angeles, and San Francisco.
+Becoming Nobody opened September 6, in New York, Los Angeles, and San Francisco.
 Stay in touch with the film’s website for more information about seeing the film.

 Ram Dass and Love Serve Remember Foundation